Are you looking for the most efficient space heaters available?

 If you’re worried about the safety of your kids or pets around the space heater, this oil radiator is an efficient, safe choice.

 Oil radiator space heaters usually feature fins — like traditional, old-fashioned radiators — for effective heat distribution through a large surface area.
 These work really well, but do pose a risk for kids and pets — the surface can get hot, and it’s easy for a child’s fingers to get stuck between the fins.

-This unit from De’Longhi, however, uses a unique solution in the form of patented thermal slots.
+This efficient electric heater from De’Longhi, however, uses a unique solution in the form of patented thermal slots.
 Thanks to this technology, the sides of the heater don’t get as hot, as well as being finger-safe.
 Furthermore, this solution provides an additional 25% of the radiant surface for quickly heating up space.

 It also looks a bit more modern and sleek than many other oil radiators.
 It comes in light grey or black, so you can choose a color that best suits your interior.

 When used on its own, this space heater can warm up approximately 150 square feet of space.
 The coverage is extended to 300 square feet if there’s another heat source in the room.

 The heater features a digital thermostat with a display, three heat settings, and a timer.
 The energy-efficient ECO mode can be enabled to maintain the temperature in the room using a minimum amount of power, saving you money on the electric bill.

 This is an excellent choice of space heater for those on a tight budget.
 Offering great value for money, this oil radiator from Pelonis can heat up 150 square feet of space without using a lot of power.

 The efficient electric features a programmable thermostat, with an LCD screen, a 10-hour timer, three heating options, and five temperature settings.
 These are all easily adjusted using a remote control.